 We could save you a great amount of time and just say every Magical Girl, Shōnen, and Super Robot anime ever, but if you prefer specific examples, keep reading.

 Air Gear has a subversion: when Storm Riders are doing normal, albeit complicated, tricks, they scream the trick's name at the top of their lungs, likely because they want to show off.
 However, in a fight, special moves are very rarely called, although they typically get subtitles when they're first shown.
-The only time this trope is really played straight in a serious fight is when some people use a certain attack which paralyzes an enemy without touching them, or even requiring the user to adopt a specific pose, so the calling of the attack is justified.
+The only time this trope is really played straight in a serious fight is when some people use a certain attack which paralyzes an enemy without touching them, or even requiring the user to adopt a specific pose, so the calling of the attack is justified cause the audience needs to know what's going on.

 Parodied with Hercule/Mr. Satan, a normal human who shouts a ridiculously long name for a normal punch.